 The InGrid mode is set by the top-level element;

-it is either toaster
+it is either toaster (network server),

-(active folder),
+actinia (active folder),

-(SOAP server) or
+fairy (SOAP server) or

-(proxying mode).
+fork(proxying mode).

-All modes except fork
+All modes except fork require folders

-and servers
+and servers elements.

-Attributes of folders
+Attributes of folders are temporary,

-which specify paths to the temporary folder
+quarantine which specify paths to the temporary folder

 (InGrid kernel needs it), and, only for

-Actinia, to the input
+Actinia, to the input,

-and quarantine
+output and quarantine folders.

 Actinia looks for XSL-FO sources in the

-folder and writes
+inputfolder and writes

-formatted results to output
+formatted results to output folder.

-It keeps a copy of each XSL-FO source in the quarantine
+It keeps a copy of each XSL-FO source in the quarantine folder

 until the processing has finished.